Péter Boross: After premiership (1994–2010)

 At the 1994 parliamentary election, the MDF was severely defeated, falling from 165 seats to 38 for third place.
 Boross was elected Member of Parliament from his party's Budapest Regional List.
 He was appointed Chairman of the National Security Committee on 28 June 1994.
 He also became Vice Chairman of the Committee for Financial Support for Public Organizations on 27 December 1994, holding this position until 11 December 1995.

-During the campaign for the 1996 party leadership election, Boross supported Sándor Lezsák who ran as candidate along with the more liberal and urbanist Iván Szabó, who was more acceptable for the party elite and the former government members.
+During the campaign for the 1996 party leadership election, Boross supported Sándor Lezsák who ran as a candidate along with the more liberal and urbanist Iván Szabó, who was more acceptable to the party elite and the former government members.
 At the end of 1995, Boross resigned as vice-president of the MDF because he disagreed with the policy of the party leadership chaired by Lajos Für.
 In March 1996, Lezsák was elected President of the Hungarian Democratic Forum, as a result Szabó and most of the governmental figures of the Antall period, including 15 MPs left the party and founded the Hungarian Democratic People's Party (MDNP).
 Boross resigned as Chairman of the National Security Committee following that, but remained a member of the MDF.
-He worked in the Committee for Constitutional Preparatory and Committee of Economics since April 1994 until end of the parliamentary term in June 1998.
+He worked in the Committee for Constitutional Preparatory and Committee of Economics from April 1994 until the end of the parliamentary term in June 1998.
 Boross lost his parliamentary seat in the 1998 parliamentary election.